 The application of the New Law is limited to (1) all Saudi Arabian entities engaged in economic activities; (2) an individual engaged in economic activity whether or not he or she is licensed to do business in the country; (3) all forms of entities and groups when engaged in economic activities; (4) electronic platforms and applications, whether or not they are licensed to practise the activity; and (5) behaviours and practices occurring outside the country when they have impact on domestic competition.
-It is worth noting that the New Law has introduced a new Article to allow certain anticompetitive businesses to be conducted in the country only if these businesses succeed in proving that their presence generates and increases the level of quality in certain businesses, creativity and technology.
+The New Law has introduced a new provision allowing qualifying anticompetitive businesses to be carried out in Saudi Arabia where this provides certain benefits (see Section III.iii).

-The New Law does not apply to a public establishment or state-owned company if it is solely authorised by the Saudi government to provide goods or services in a particular field.
-Such an exemption must be granted by a Royal Decree or a resolution of the Council of Ministers authorising the relevant public establishment or state-owned company to be the sole provider of goods or services in a particular field.
-However, the New Law applies to a state-owned company in fields other than the one in which it is solely authorised by the Saudi government to provide goods or services.
+The New Law does not apply to public establishments or state-owned companies if they are authorised by the Saudi government to provide particular goods or services exclusively.
+Such an exemption must be granted by a royal decree or a resolution of the Council of Ministers authorising the relevant public establishment or state-owned company to be the sole provider of goods or services in that particular field.
+However, the New Law applies to state-owned companies in fields other than those in which they are exclusively authorised by the Saudi government to provide goods or services.

 ii Affirmative defences

-It is worth noting however that, although the Competition Law implemented a wider definition of competitive practice and, therefore, targeted more practices in the country, it has introduced a new Article to allow certain anticompetitive businesses to be conducted in the country only if the businesses succeeds in proving (subject to an assessment conducted by a technical committee) that its presence generates and improves the level of quality in certain businesses, creativity, and technology.
-The Board (GAC board of directors) may approve the request of the entity to be exempt from certain provisions of the Law including the general prohibited anticompetition practices, the practices specific to entities in a dominant position and the reporting requirements of an economic concentration activity.
-In order to gain exemption, it must also be shown that the benefit of the exemption to the consumer should outweigh the effects of restricting the freedom of competition.
+Although the New Law implemented a wider definition of anticompetitive practice and, therefore, targeted more practices in the country, it has introduced a new provision whereby certain anticompetitive businesses may be conducted in the country only if the business succeeds in proving that its presence generates and improves the level of quality in certain businesses, creativity and technology, subject to an assessment conducted by a technical committee.
+GAC's board of directors (the Board) may approve the request of the entity to be exempt from certain provisions of the New Law, including the general prohibited anticompetitive practices, the practices specific to entities in a dominant position and the reporting requirements of an economic concentration activity.
+To gain exemption, it must also be shown that the benefit of the exemption to the consumer should outweigh the effects of restricting the freedom of competition.

-Absence of a leniency programme13 guidelines were one of the major grey areas of the old competition law.
-Therefore, leniency and settlement rules have been introduced under the New Law, and leniency may be requested only by one applicant (i.e., the first entity to apply for leniency) that must proactively provide evidence relating to its partners violating the law.
+The absence of a leniency programme13 and guidelines was one of the major grey areas of the old competition law.
+Therefore, leniency and settlement rules have been introduced under the New Law, and leniency may be requested by only one applicant (i.e., the first entity to apply for leniency), which must proactively provide evidence relating to its partners violating the law.
 The New Law clarifies that an application for leniency or settlement may be requested before or after a decision to investigate and collect evidence has been issued, but not after a decision has been taken to institute criminal proceedings against the alleged violator.
-An application for leniency may be requested only before the stage where the decision is taken to the institute of criminal proceedings.
-If the Board decides to approve an application for leniency or settlement, no proceedings shall be instituted before the committee for the resolution of violations of the New Law against the entity which was granted leniency or settlement.
-The Board may however take other measures in accordance with the provisions of the New Law.
+An application for leniency may be requested only before the stage where the decision is taken to institute criminal proceedings.
+If the Board decides to approve an application for leniency or settlement, no proceedings shall be instituted before the committee for the resolution of violations of the New Law against the entity that was granted leniency or settlement.
+The Board may, however, take other measures in accordance with the provisions of the New Law.
 If an entity accepts a settlement, it shall pay the settlement amount determined by the Board, as well as any compensation amount to the affected parties as may be determined by the Board.
-GAC must notify the applicant of the Board's decision on a leniency or settlement application within a period not exceeding 120 days from the date of the submission of the complete request.
+GAC must notify the applicant of the Board's decision on a leniency or settlement application within 120 days of the date of submission of the complete request.
 The Board may withdraw the settlement decision if the firm fails to provide proof of its commitment to indemnify the aggrieved parties or to implement the conditions, pledges, obligations, etc., as required by the settlement decision.

-The application of the New Law to businesses outside the kingdom when anticompetitive effect is produced in the kingdom applies to both goods and services.
-Its not clear whether the application can also extend to apply to the relationship between the parties and contracts entered into between entities and persons and whose effect is produced directly or indirectly in the kingdom (i.e., contracts with production companies and artists limiting the artists' performance in the market).
-It will be interesting to know how the courts will look at anticompetitive contracts entered into with artists outside the kingdom that restrict or limit their performance in the kingdom.
-These practices are recent occurrences and are yet to increase in the GCC market, especially with the recent media and artistic revolution in the kingdom.
+The New Law applies to businesses outside the kingdom responsible for producing anticompetitive effects in the kingdom in relation to both goods and services.
+It is not clear whether it also extends to the relationship between the parties and contracts entered into between entities and persons and whose effect is produced directly or indirectly in the kingdom (i.e., contracts with production companies and artists limiting the artists' performance in the market).
+It will be interesting to see how the courts will view anticompetitive contracts entered into with artists outside the kingdom, restricting or limiting their performance in the kingdom.
+While these are relatively recent developments, these circumstances may occur more often in the GCC market, particularly in view of the recent media and artistic revolution in the kingdom.

-Due to the severe penalties for non-cooperation with the investigation officer, it is recommended to be cooperative and provide all information requested by the investigation officer.
+Because of the severe penalties for non-cooperation with the investigation officer, it is recommended to be cooperative and provide all information requested by the official.
 Where an employee believes, in good faith, there is a violation of applicable competition laws and regulations, he or she should report the matter promptly to management, his or her line manager, the legal department or the compliance officer (if any).
-Pursuant to the New Law, the law enforcement officer is empowered to: (1) enter and search the premises, offices and branches of firms as well as their affiliated warehouses and storerooms, etc., during normal working hours; (2) access books, records, papers and documents of the firm as well as any hardware, equipment, tools, databases, software or electronic applications, and take copies thereof, whether confidential or not; (3) document the recorded, confiscated, or seized items in minutes to be signed by the law enforcement officer and an affiliate of the firm present at the time of recording the violation (if he or she refuses to sign, his refusal shall be noted it in the minutes); and (d) seek the assistance of competent agencies, when needed and subject to the procedures of the competent authorities, including security agencies, to support them in carrying out the tasks assigned to him or her.
+Pursuant to the New Law, the law enforcement officer is empowered to: (1) enter and search the premises, offices and branches of firms as well as their affiliated warehouses and storerooms, etc., during normal working hours; (2) access books, records, papers and documents of the firm as well as any hardware, equipment, tools, databases, software or electronic applications, and take copies thereof, whether confidential or not; (3) document the recorded, confiscated or seized items in minutes to be signed by the law enforcement officer and an affiliate of the firm present at the time of recording the violation (if he or she refuses to sign, the refusal shall be noted in the minutes); and (4) seek the assistance of competent agencies, when needed and subject to the procedures of the competent authorities, including security agencies, to support them in carrying out the tasks assigned to him or her.

-It is recommended that companies form internal competition compliance department to monitor the compliance regularly and implement a compliance programme for the staff.
-Common aspects of the competition compliance strategy must include:
+It is recommended that companies form an internal competition compliance department to monitor compliance regularly and implement a compliance programme for staff.
+Common aspects of a competition compliance strategy must include:

-- policy – an overreaching policy provides commitments, rules and disciplinary measures;
+- policy – companies should have an overreaching policy providing commitments, rules and disciplinary measures;

-- procedure – adopting a clear framework of business procedures and responsibilities;
+- procedure – companies should adopt a clear framework of business procedures and responsibilities; and

-- personnel – regularly conduct competition compliance trainings to raise awareness.
+- personnel – companies should regularly conduct competition compliance training to raise staff awareness.

-Current developments can be seen in the implementation of transparency of procedures by GAC to pursue its role in protecting and promoting fair competition and fighting monopolistic practices to secure a lawful competition.
-Implementing transparency is one of the most significant developments that will preserve the public rights and protect the rights of aggrieved complainants.
-A great example was published by the GAC stating that since March 2016, it has received many complaints from citizens and subscribers against beIN Sports for violating the rules of competition in the country.
-After collecting evidence and conducting the necessary investigations, GAC clearly announced that beIN Sports had abused its dominant position by various monopolistic practices.
-In the recent case, GAC announced penalties against many entities including 10 million riyals against beIN Sports and the revoking of its licence. beIN Sports was also ordered to return all the gains achieved because of its abuse of its dominant position by forcing customers to subscribe to a package that included non-sports channels as a condition for subscribing to sports channel packages.
+Current developments can be seen in the implementation of transparency of procedures by GAC to pursue its role in protecting and promoting fair competition, and fighting monopolistic practices to secure lawful competition.
+Implementing transparency is one of the most significant developments that will preserve public rights and protect the rights of aggrieved complainants.
+A notable example published by GAC stated that, since March 2016, it had received many complaints from citizens and subscribers about beIN Sports, for violating the country's competition rules.
+After collecting evidence and conducting the necessary investigations, GAC announced that beIN Sports had abused its dominant position by various monopolistic practices.
+In this case, GAC announced penalties against many entities, including imposing a fine of 10 million riyals on beIN Sports and revoking its licence. beIN Sports was also ordered to return all the profits obtained because of its abuse of dominant position in forcing customers to subscribe to a package that included non-sports channels as a condition for subscribing to its sports channel packages.
 It had also required subscribers to renew packages for additional periods as a condition of access to other sports tournaments.

-In addition, two companies operating in bottling and selling soft drinks industry were fined 10 million riyals each for failing to inform the Competition Authority and obtain their approval before completing an acquisition, in addition to agreeing and coordinating the geographical division of the concluded contract between the two facilities.
+In addition, two companies operating in the bottling and selling of soft drinks were fined 10 million riyals each for failing to inform GAC and obtain its approval before completing an acquisition, in addition to agreeing and coordinating the geographical division of the concluded contract between the two facilities.

-A company providing information technology services was also fined 1 million riyals for withholding information and not allowing law enforcement officers to view all records, files and documents and prevent them from carrying out their duties.
+A company providing information technology services was also fined 1 million riyals for withholding information and not allowing law enforcement officers to view all records, files and documents, and preventing them from carrying out their duties.

-1 Belal Hashmi is a partner at Hammad & Al-Mehdar in Saudi Arabia.
+1 Belal Hashmi is a partner at Hammad & Al-Mehdar.

 2 Royal Decree No. (M/25) dated 22 June 2004.

 4 Entity is defined as '[a]ny natural or corporate person engaged in an economic activity'.
-This activity includes: business, agricultural, industrial and service activities as well as purchase and sale of goods and services (kindly note that this applies even to those engaged in economic activity without obtaining a licence.
+This activity includes: business, agricultural, industrial and service activities as well as purchase and sale of goods and services (note that this applies even to those engaged in unlicensed economic activity).

 7 Finding a non-dominant firm in a dominant position or vice versa.

-8 According to Article (2) of the Implanting Regulations of the Competition law, Economic Concentration is defined as: 'any act resulting in full or partial transfer of ownership rights or usufruct of an entity's properties, rights, stocks, shares or obligations to another entity that puts an entity or a group of entities in a position of domination of an entity or a group of entities, by way of merger, takeover, acquisition, or combining two or more managements into one joint management or any other means which leads to having a market share of 40 per cent of the total sales of a commodity in the market'.
+8 According to Article (2) of the Implementing Regulations of the Competition Law, an economic concentration is defined as: 'any act resulting in full or partial transfer of ownership rights or usufruct of an entity's properties, rights, stocks, shares or obligations to another entity that puts an entity or a group of entities in a position of domination of an entity or a group of entities, by way of merger, takeover, acquisition, or combining two or more managements into one joint management or any other means which leads to having a market share of 40 per cent of the total sales of a commodity in the market'.

 13 Leniency has been defined as an application whereby – if accepted by the Board – criminal proceedings shall not be initiated before the Committee, in a specified case, against the violating firm if the firm hands over evidence that reveals, or could reveal, its partners in committing the violation, as prescribed by the Regulations, and approved by the Board.